plone/training/views_3.rst

     </body>
     </html>

-We don't need the css-class ``listing`` anymore since it might clash with datatables (it does not but still...).
+We don't need the css class ``listing`` anymore since it might clash with datatables (it does not but still...).

 The documentation of datatables is beyond our training.

 We use METAL again but this time to fill a different slot.
-The "javascript_head_slot" is part of the html's ``<head>``-area in Plone and can be extended this way.
+The "javascript_head_slot" is part of the html's ``<head>`` area in Plone and can be extended this way.
 We could also just put the code inline but having nicely ordered html is a good practice.

 Let's test it: http://localhost:8080/Plone/talklistview